 Having already introduced what clustering is, to the rest of this article will explain in further depth some basic concepts related to this technique.
 After that, we will introduce the two main strategies used in these types of algorithms.

 The traditional concept of distance that we all know is just a particular case of a more general concept.
 To make a function a “distance function”, it must accomplish a series of logical conditions which are out of the scope of this article.

-However, it’s important that we understand that depending the entity that represent the points in our space and its nature, we can choose one of many distance functions that are relevant to the problem.
+However, it is important that we understand that depending on the entity that represents the points in our space and its nature, we can choose one of many distance functions that are relevant to the problem.
 We can even define a function of our own, but it must meet the conditions mentioned in the previous paragraph.

 When measuring the distance between two clusters, it becomes necessary to define a reference point in each cluster.
 The most common choice euclidean spaces is to choose a point that is the geometrical center of those that integrate the cluster, which we call “centroid”.

-That is why in this cases is more common to use non–hierarchical algorithms.
-In the following section we will talk about the most popular of that category.
+That is why in these cases is more common to use no–hierarchical algorithms.
+In the following section, we will talk about the most popular of that category.

 The main disadvantages that this family of algorithms present are that they are only applicable to “euclidean” spaces and to use them we must start with determining a target amount of clusters.

 The previous’ issue impact can be mitigated by a simple procedure that consists of taking multiple runs of the algorithm with increasing values of K. For each one of this solutions a quality measure is performed based on the compactness on the clusters that were formed, as it was explained before in this article.